Liberty Law

 This provincial legislation outlines driving offences that do not result in a criminal conviction.
 There are numerous possible charges under this piece of legislation and other similar statutes such as the Commercial Vehicle Dimension and Weight Regulation, the Off-Highway Vehicle Regulation, the Operator Licensing and Vehicle Control Regulation and the Use of Highway and Rules of the Road Regulation.

-The Traffic Safety Act and these regulations carry varying penalties if you are found guilty of any offence.
-These penalties may include demerits, fines, jail and license suspensions.
+The Traffic Safety Act, and these regulations, carry varying penalties if you are found guilty of any offence.
+These penalties may include demerits, fines, jail, and license suspensions.
 They may also impact your insurance rates and employment.

-Some Examples Of Offences Under This Legislation Include:
+Some Examples of Offences Under This Legislation Include:

 • Speeding (section 115(p) of the Traffic Safety Act)